 This way, you force your iPhone to overwrite Safari browsing history in iCloud, which, in turn, allows you to recover deleted Safari history on Mac just by turning on the Safari option in iCloud settings (see the last section of this article for a step-by-step guide).

-Method 2: Time Machine
+Method 3: Restore from Time Machine backup

 Safari history recovery can also be performed using Time Machine.
 While you could choose the nuclear option and restore your entire Mac to an earlier state from Recovery, it’s much less time consuming to only recover the History.db file, which, as we’ve explained earlier in this article, contains all previously visited websites and is stored in the ~/Library/Safari directory.